 membership of ART.

 Candidates may complete Module 2 prior to, or without completing Module 1.
 However, it is recommended that they attend Module 1 first and Module 2 candidates should note that they may be required to demonstrate knowledge of the following areas of teaching theory from Module 1:

 Common Assessment Requirements for Modules 2F & 2C

-An initial plan and four lesson plans should be prepared and delivered with support from the mentor.
-An ART Assessor must then observe the teacher and confirm that the teacher demonstrates:
+An initial plan and four lesson plans must be prepared and delivered with support from the mentor.
+An Assessed Lesson Plan must also be prepared and an ART Assessor must then observe the teacher and confirm that the teacher demonstrates:

-The relevant online multiple choice theory test must be completed satisfactorily before the teacher can be submitted for accreditation and membership of ART.
+The relevant online multiple choice theory test must be completed satisfactorily before the teacher can be submitted by the Assessor for accreditation and membership of ART.

 The candidate for teacher accreditation must attend the Module 2F Day Course and design and deliver a programme of learning to take a novice ringer from being able to handle a bell competently on their own to being able to ring call changes, Kaleidoscope sequences, Plain Hunt and covering.
 The mentor will review the teacher’s lesson plans and confirm their satisfactory completion in the Teacher Training Logbook.
 Alternatively the candidate may complete the required items during group teaching sessions.